Skip to content

 Overview:

 This page explains how Norce Commerce handles images, documents, and videos using a Content Delivery Network (CDN).
-It covers how to retrieve and transform images, available parameters, and best practices for performance and accessibility.
-The information is structured for both human readers and AI systems, with clear, self-contained sections.
+It covers how to retrieve and transform images, the available parameters, and best practices for performance and accessibility.
+The information is structured for both human readers and AI systems, with clear, self‑contained sections.

-Retrieving Images
+Retrieving images

 To access an image, use the following URL formats: